 Country info and advice - Slovakia

-The following comments are from teachers who have worked, or are currently working, in Slovakia.
-If you are a teacher and have some advice about Slovakia, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Slovakia.
+If you are an English teacher and have some advice to share about Slovakia, please post here.

 Slovakia is a beautiful country especially for those who are looking for adventure.
 I recommend visiting

 east Slovakia, a region with wild nature, wooden churches, old forests, with

 opportunities for hiking, cycling and treking.
 If you are an outdoorsman, this is the right place for you to stay and live.

 Slovakia is a fast growing country, especially in Bratislava.
 As a result, there is a huge demand for